m5stack/m5-docs/docs/en/core/basic.md

 ## Description

-**M5Stack BASIC Kit** is one of the M5Stack development kit series, with friendly price and full-featured resources makes it a good starter kit for you to explore IoT.
+**M5Stack BASIC Kit**, like its namesake, is a starter kit among the M5Stack development kit series.
+Its modular, stackable, scalable, and portable device is powered with an ESP-32 core,  which makes it open source, low cost, full-function, and easy for developers to handle new product development on all stages include circuit design, PCB design, software, mold design and production.
+This Basic kit provides a friendly price and full-featured resources which makes it a good starter kit for you to explore IoT.

 *Ever wanted to explore the fastest way of IoT prototyping, M5Stack development board is the perfect solution.
 Not like others, M5Stack development board is highly productlized, covered with industrial grade case, and **ESP32-based** development board. **ESP32** is a hybid Wi-Fi & Bluetooth chip contains a dual-core and 4MB of SPI Flash .
 Together with 30+ M5Stack [stackable modules](https://docs.m5stack.com/#/en/?id=module) , 40+ [extendable units](https://docs.m5stack.com/#/en/?id=unit), and different levels of program language, you can create and verify your IoT product in a very short time.
 Supported development platforms and program languages: Arduino, Blockly language with [UIFlow](http://flow.m5stack.com), [Micropython](http://www.micropython.org).
 Regardless of what level program skill you have, M5Stack would guide you in every step of the way to realize your idea as well as to the final productilization.*